turbot/steampipe-plugin-aws/docs/tables/aws_redshift_parameter_group.md

 ```

-### List the parameter of parameter group where require_ssl is false
+### List parameter groups that have the require_ssl parameter set to false

 ```sql
 select